Thursday, September 15, 2011

 I have seen some spectacular places over the past couple of months and eaten some (slash way too much) delicious food.
 Can't wait to share these experiences with everyone!

 Keep an eye out over the next couple of weeks for some new dishes that have consumed my time in the kitchen during my hiatus.
-I am absolutely obsessed with curry at the moment and have a dream of opening a funky curry house up here in the Pilbara.
-If only I can find the time....
-Oh, and my love for authentic Italian dishes remains as strong as ever.

 Can't wait to see you all back here soon.